anonchat-org/anonchat-v2/README.md

 By default this is going to give you the nickname of Anon, but if you need to identify yourself - you can add a parameter of a nickname

 Example: `./cli example.com:2345 bob`
+### Server
+And let's say that you need to start a server.

+First, you need to port-forward the port you are going to run your server on.
+If you don't know how to do that: [tutorial](https://is.gd/EkKnW1)

+Run the server instance with something like `./server 2345`, replacing 6969 with whatever port you wanna run the server on.

 ---